-- This matter comes before the Tax Appeals Commission (hereinafter "the Commission") as an appeal against the base period to be utilised in calculating the amount payable to the Appellant under the Covid Restrictions Support Scheme ("CRSS"). - CRSS was introduced by section 11 of the Finance Act 2020.
-It amends the Taxes Consolidation Act 1997 ("TCA 1997") by inserting two sections, section 484 and section 485. - Section 484 TCA 1997 sets out the objectives of the CRSS which it states are "to provide the necessary stimulus to the economy.... so as to mitigate the effects, on the economy, of Covid-19..." - Section 485 TCA 1997 sets out the eligibility criteria and details of the scheme.
-It permits eligible businesses to make a claim to the Revenue Commissioners for a payment known as Advance Credit for Trading Expenses (ACTE).
+- 1. This matter comes before the Tax Appeals Commission (hereinafter "the Commission") as an appeal against a refusal by the Revenue Commissioners ("the Respondent") to allow the Appellant to avail of the Covid Restrictions Support Scheme ("CRSS"). - 2.
+CRSS was introduced by section 11 of the Finance Act 2020.
+It amends the Taxes Consolidation Act 1997 ("TCA 1997") by inserting two sections, section 484 and section 485. - 3.
+Section 484 TCA 1997 sets out the objectives of the CRSS which it states are "to provide the necessary stimulus to the economy.... so as to mitigate the effects, on the economy, of Covid-19..." - 4.
+Section 485 TCA 1997 sets out the eligibility criteria and details of the scheme.
+It permits eligible businesses to make a claim to the Respondent for a payment known as Advance Credit for Trading Expenses (ACTE).

-5. Section 485 (24) TCA 1997 provides a right of appeal to the Commission and in accordance with that section, the Appellant makes their appeal.
+5. Section 485 (24) TCA 1997 provides a right of appeal to the Commission where a Revenue Officer determines an entity does not meet the eligibility criteria for the scheme.
+In accordance with that section, the Appellant makes their appeal.